IRL Stories: Picturing ‘Songs for Captured Voices’

-The world has overcome long isolation periods imposed by governments in light of the global pandemic that, to date, has caused more than two million deaths.
-Cultural venues have indefinitely or even permanently closed down their stages, dance floors and exhibition spaces leaving an entire creative community at risk of survival.
+The world has overcome long isolation periods in light of the global pandemic that, to date, has caused more than two million deaths.
+Cultural venues have indefinitely closed down their stages, dance floors and exhibition spaces leaving an entire creative industry at risk of survival.
+What impact have these times had on the artist’s relation to their Art and the world?

-IRL Stories portrays how artists and creatives across Europe are using their creativity and resources to adapt to these times of radical change.
-Given the growing digitalisation of everything around us and the current global crisis of IRL (in real life) experiences, the series reflects on the resilient power of community in its many forms of connection, through an intimate look into new perspectives.
+IRL Stories portrays how performing artists across Europe are adapting to these times of radical change.
+Given the growing digitalisation of everything around us and the current global crisis of IRL (in real life) experiences, the series reflects on identity and resilience in the creative community through an intimate look into new perspectives.
+Each story is photographed on medium-format and written by Portuguese artist Rita Couto, it includes a personal essay followed by an interview about the artist’s creative journey and the use of alternative means to communicate with their audience.

 Just before the end of 2020, I met Thea Reifler for a walk in the park to bid farewell to the dramatic year behind us and share what we’d been up to.
 I was all ears, wanting to know how they and their partner Philipp Bergmann have been adapting their work during the pandemic.
 I first met Philipp and Thea in 2016 on a dancefloor, the best place I’ve found to click with people and co-imagine a world of possibilities.
 Since then, we’ve travelled together, collaborated on artistic projects, and discussed ideas for potential new utopias.
 The two of them form a director duo working on interdisciplinary projects with a queer-feminist approach in the fields of opera, visual arts, film, performance, and music theatre.